unik-name/help-unikname/docs/9-more-help/glossary.md

 [[toc]]

-_For Common Terms related to blockchain in general we invite you to read the very well documented [ARK Glossary](https://arkdoc-23.docs.uns.network/glossary/)._
+_For Common Terms related to blockchain in general we invite you to read the very well documented [ARK Glossary](https://ark.dev/docs/glossary/glossary)._

 ## Unikname Terms

-### Universal-Name-System (TM)

-**uns** letters from _uns.network_ is the abreviation of Universal-Name-System (TM) which is the official and registered name for the solution and the project.
-But everyone use _uns.network_ on a daily basis because it's more convenient.
-Both are used in this documentation, this is the same thing.

 ### Unikname Ecosystem